louisruocco/Tech-News/readme.md

 # Tech News:

-- A Powershell Script that uses the Youtube API to grab the latest video from Microsoft's channel and play it.
-If the video is older than the day the script is ran, the video will not play
+A Powershell Script that uses the Youtube API to grab the latest video from Microsoft's Azure channel and play it.
+If the video is older than the day the script is ran, the video will not play.